Paul HowardArticles, Beer & Spirits Reviews, Blog

 F. Scott Fitzgerald conjugates To Cocktail

-F Scott Fitzgerald conjugated To Cocktail in this letter
+F Scott Fitzgerald conjugated the word Cocktail in this letter

 I hate like hell to have to decline all those invitations, but as this is three days too late, I have no choice.
 As “cocktail”, so I gather, has become a verb, it ought to be conjugated at least once, so here goes.”